GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 ---

-Welcome to the Getting Started guides collection!
+Welcome to the Getting Started Guides!
 The purpose of this page is to describe each article and how you can contribute to this collection.

 ## Begin your journey

-The following articles will kick-start your Chrome extension development journey:
+The following articles will provide guidance as you start your Chrome extension development journey:

 ### Extension development concepts {: #concepts }